bbfrederick/rapidtide/docs/theoryofoperation.rst

 We have found that it works quite well for resting state noise removal while avoiding the major problems of global signal regression (which we refer to as "static global signal regression" as opposed to "dynamic global signal regression", which is what rapidtide does).
-For a detailed exploration of this topic, see Erdogan, 2016 (also in the Physiology section below).
+For a detailed exploration of this topic, we refer you again to [Erdogan2016]_ (also in the Physiology section below).